HE Stratosphere Event of 1975 Revisited: the Difference between the Patterns of Astroparticle Interaction and LHC Nucleus-Nucleus Collision: Acknowledgements

 \section{Acknowledgements}

-The authors are expressing their gratitude to O. Kancheli and K. Boreskov (ITEP) for multiple theoretical remarks and committed focus on our research.
-This work has been fulfilled before Konstantin Kotelnikov passed away in December of 2019.
+The experiment discussed in this article was carried out owing to the enthusiasm and efforts of Konstantine Aleksandrovich Kotelnikov.
+The authors express their gratitude to Prof. O. Kancheli and Dr. K. Boreskov (ITEP) for multiple theoretical remarks and the committed focus on our research.
+This paper has been written before December of 2019, when K. A. Kotelnikov passed away.